Forms and Permits

 If you want to divide a larger parcel of land into one or more parcels, whether to sell or build on, subdivision approval is required by the City.
 A subdivision application, along with a layout of the property and other pertinent information, is to be submitted to the Permit Office for review by City Zoning Officers.
 From there it is reviewed by the City Planning Commission and then City Council.
 Depending on the nature of the subdivision, minor or major, approval could take a few months.
 Contact a City Zoning Officer who will guide you through the process.

 $25.00 per lot – minor and major subdivisions

 $250.00 – legal fees (if required)

 $10.00 – clerical fees (if required)

 In the past, both building and zoning were incorporated in one permit.
 Since the State-wide building code (UCC 45) has been implemented, it was best that we separate the two permits.
 Some construction that takes place such as accessory structures less than 1,000 square feet may be exempted from the building code and building permits, but proper set back distances, height, use, and other zoning issues must still be complied with.
 Whether the construction that takes place requires a building permit or not, it may still require a zoning permit.

-Zoning permit applications are available in the Permit Office at City Hall.
-One of three zoning officers will review the application for compliance with the applicable regulations of the Zoning Ordinance.
+The City Zoning Officer will review the application for compliance with the applicable regulations of the Zoning Ordinance.
 Part of the application incorporates a site plan that shows the location of the proposed construction including the setback distances from each property line.
 The City Zoning Ordinance contains requirements for front, rear and side yard setback distances, lot size, height, use, and other matters, and this information can be found in Chapter 27 of the City Code Book.
-Normally, zoning permit applications are reviewed within three to five days and approved if everything is in compliance with the Zoning Ordinance; however, the Zoning Officer has up to ninety (90) days to approve or deny an application.
+Normally, zoning permit applications are reviewed within seven days and approved if everything is in compliance with the Zoning Ordinance; however, the Zoning Officer has up to ninety (90) days to approve or deny an application.

 $25.00 Zoning Permit